syncfusion-content/gantt-sdk-docs/gantt-sdk/javascript/gantt-chart/columns/wbs-column.md

 {% endif %}

-> When the WBS column is enabled in the Angular Gantt Chart using the [enableWBS](https://ej2.syncfusion.com/javascript/documentation/api/gantt#enablewbs) property along with the **WBS Code** and **WBS Predecessor** fields, the default **ID** and **Predecessor** columns are automatically disabled, as the WBS and WBS Predecessor columns already display the ID and predecessor values based on the task hierarchy.
+> When the WBS column is enabled in the Gantt Chart using the [enableWBS](https://ej2.syncfusion.com/javascript/documentation/api/gantt#enablewbs) property along with the **WBS Code** and **WBS Predecessor** fields, the default **ID** and **Predecessor** columns are automatically disabled, as the WBS and WBS Predecessor columns already display the ID and predecessor values based on the task hierarchy.

 ## Managing WBS code updates